data2health/mtip-tutorial/docs/lessons/Lesson3.md

 ![](../other-images/deprecation.png)

+##### Restoring a previous version from Google docs
+Once you have selected the version you want to restore, you will see a "Restore this version" button at the top.
+Note that if you are NOT the document owner, you may not see this button at all.

 #### Document naming

 Do not embed dates into the name of an actively edited google document.
 Putting the exact date creates the impression that the date corresponds to the last edits: if editing period overruns the date in the title (especially by several days/weeks) it creates confusion.